Submissions

 (12 pts Garamond; single space)

-The conclusion answers the research hypothesis or purposes.
-It is not the replication of findings and discussion but a summary of the findings which refer to research purposes.
+The conclusion answers the research hypothesis or purpose.
+It is not the replication of findings and discussion but a summary of the findings that refer to research purposes.
 The conclusion is written in the form of a descriptive paragraph (one to three paragraphs), not as the numbering.

 (12 pts Garamond; single space)

 Acknowledgment is optional.
-The authors is encouraged to acknowledge any parties that give a contribution to the research.
+The authors are encouraged to acknowledge any parties that give a contribution to the research.
 It is not the same as the dedication chapter in the thesis/dissertation.

 (12 pts, Garamond, single space)

-Guideline for bibliography in Journal of Didactic Mathematics is as follows:
+The guideline for bibliography in the Journal of Didactic Mathematics is as follows:

 1. References must be the same as citations